robertsdotpm/p2pd/docs/source/how.rst

 **3. TCP Hole Punching**

-There is a little known feature of TCP that allows for a connection to be openned if two sides connect to each other at the same time.
-You may be familar with a process called the 'SYN three-way handshake.'
+There is a little known feature of TCP that allows for a connection to be opened if two sides connect to each other at the same time.
+You may be familiar with a process called the 'SYN three-way handshake.'
 What this involves is the exchange of small message flags in order to open a new TCP connection.
 It so happens that if two sides connect to each other at the same time it's possible for these flag packets to arrive